This week’s Thrive in Five is all about healthspan

 For the next four weeks, we’re going to go into real specifics on what you can focus on, giving you actionable insights into things you can implement to support this shift in focus.

 The essence of today’s message is all about recovery.
-Thinking of yourself as a business athlete, getting ready for those big events.
-The business athlete plans in the recovery so that they can re-optimise, recover and get ready to go again.
+Thinking of yourself as a corporate athlete, getting ready for those big events.
+They plan in the recovery so that they can re-optimise, recover and get ready to go again.
 If you do that, you’re more resilient, meaning you’ve got the tools and resources to be able to react to a big event when it comes in.

 The importance of recovery